Persons with disability

 The Lino Spiteri Foundation (LSF)

 The Lino Spiteri Foundation (LSF) is a public social partnership between Jobsplus and Empower, a leading cooperative that employs persons with disability in collaboration with the private sector.
 This partnership aims to draw on Jobsplus’ resources together with the experience and expertise of the corporate sector to create employment opportunities for persons with disability.
 The LSF’s role is to keep close corporate relations with employers and deal with individual persons with disability on a one-stop-shop basis, providing initial registration, advisory assistance and job search support to each registered disabled person.
+Job Coaching support is also provided for individuals requiring assistance within their workplace.

 The Lino Spiteri Foundation also offers The Headstart Programme.